Little River Band: 1970–1974: Pre Little River Band

 After their return to Australia, the members began rehearsing in February 1975, still using the name of Mississippi.
-On 20 March 1975 they played their first official gig at Martini's Hotel in Carlton.
+On 20 March 1975, they played their first official gig at Martini's Hotel in Carlton.
 In Birtles' autobiography, Every Day of My Life, he explains how the band came to change its name:

 [Shorrock] and I were sitting in the back seat of a car driving down Princes Highway to play a gig at The Golf View Hotel in Geelong.
 As we passed the Little River exit sign, [Shorrock] said "Little River, that'd be a good song title."
 Within a split second he said, "Hey, what about Little River Band?"
 We all agreed it was the perfect name for us.

 Little River Band (as Mississippi) had recorded their first track, a cover version of the Everly Brothers' song "When Will I Be Loved", in February 1975, at Armstrong Studios.
 However, Linda Ronstadt's version appeared in the following month, so LRB did not release theirs.
-Before the group performed, Graham Davidge was replaced by Ric Formosa on guitar, and Dave Orams by Roger McLachlan on bass guitar and backing vocals (ex-Levi Smith's Clefs).
+Before the group performed, Graham Davidge was replaced by Ric Formosa on guitar, and Dave Orams by Roger McLachlan (ex-Levi Smith's Clefs) on bass guitar and backing vocals.
 Phil Manning (ex-Chain) was LRB's first choice for lead guitar.
 Manning was busy with his solo career and recommended Formosa.
-The latter had travelled to Australia from Canada and was working in a music store; he joined soon after.
+The latter, who had travelled to Australia from Canada and was working in a music store, joined soon after.